dolfin-adjoint/pyadjoint/docs/source/documentation/tutorial.rst

 This single function call differentiates the model, assembles each adjoint equation in turn, and then uses the adjoint solutions to compute the requested gradient.

-..
-   Other :py:class:`Controls` are possible.
-For example, to compute the gradient of the functional :math:`J` with respect to the diffusivity :math:`\nu`:
+Here we note that even though :py:data:`u` represented the *final* velocity when we defined the functional, the differentiation is with respect to the *initial* velocity. :py:func:`compute_gradient <fenics_adjoint.compute_gradient>` always differentiates with respect to the value of the second argument at its creation time.

 If we wish instead to take the gradient with respect to the diffusivity :math:`\nu`, we can write: